zacfermanis/memory-banks/README.md

 npm run bump-version
 ```

-This will increment the patch version (e.g., 2.0.6 → 2.0.7).
+This will increment the patch version (e.g., 2.0.9 → 2.0.10).

-#### Pre-commit Hook Details
+#### Hook Details

-The pre-commit hook performs the following actions:
-1. Bumps the package version automatically
+**Pre-commit Hook** (runs before commit):
-2. Runs all Jest tests
+1. Runs all Jest tests to ensure code quality
-3. Builds the TypeScript project
+2. Builds the TypeScript project to catch compilation errors
-4. Only allows commit if all checks pass
+3. Only allows commit if all checks pass

+**Post-commit Hook** (runs after successful commit):
+1. Bumps the package version automatically for the next commit
+2. Runs tests again to ensure version bump didn't break anything
+3. Rebuilds the project to ensure everything still compiles

 ### 🧠 Creating Memory Bank Files